architsangal/foodfast/README.md

 Now it’s time to run our app!
 Choose the desired device or emulator and press Shift+F10 (Ctrl+R on macOS) or use the Run button.
  <img src = "READMEResources/img-7.jfif"/>
+ ## Setting up your Android Emulator(VS CODE)

+#### To prepare to run and test your Flutter app on the Android emulator, follow these steps:

+Step 1: Enable VM acceleration on your machine.

+Step 2: Launch Android Studio, click the AVD Manager icon, and select Create Virtual Device…

+1.In older versions of Android Studio, you should instead launch Android Studio > Tools > Android > AVD Manager and select Create Virtual Device….
+(The Android submenu is only present when inside an Android project.)

+2.If you do not have a project open, you can choose Configure > AVD Manager and select Create Virtual Device…

+Step 3: Choose a device definition and select Next.

+Step 4: Select one or more system images for the Android versions you want to emulate, and select Next.
+An x86 or x86_64 image is recommended.

+Step 5: Under Emulated Performance, select Hardware - GLES 2.0 to enable hardware acceleration.

+Step 6: Verify the AVD configuration is correct, and select Finish.

+Step 7: In Android Virtual Device Manager, click Run in the toolbar.
+The emulator starts up and displays the default canvas for your selected OS version and device.

+#### Now that we have installed all the dependencies,we are ready to run the project in VS Code.

  <h1> iOS</h1>
  <div>In the case of iOS simulator, we first need to open it using the dropdown device menu:</div>